What Saturn retrograde 2023 in Pisces means and its effects on the zodiacs

 Aries (21 March – 19 April)

 This cardinal fire sign denoted by the ram is set to do some really deep self-reflection of sorts.
 Saturn retrograde in Pisces will make sure that this zodiac finally focuses on inner peace and overall well-being of their mental health.
-This astrological event will have a positive effect on this fiery sign and will make them calmer and more accepting of themselves.
+This astrological event will have a positive effect on those born in Aries and will make them calmer and more accepting of themselves.

 Taurus (20 April – 20 May)